MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/Write-Output.md

 ### System.Management.Automation.PSObject

-You can pipe objects to `Write-Output`.
+You can pipe objects to this cmdlet.

 ## OUTPUTS

 ### System.Management.Automation.PSObject

-`Write-Output` returns the objects that are submitted as input.
+This cmdlet returns the objects that are submitted as input.

 ## NOTES